joakim/kay/README.md

 -- "expressions can be grouped/evaluated with `()` and messages piped/chained with `<<`"
 print (scoped answer = 42 << 'Indeed' if true)  --> 'Indeed'

--- "a cell with all slots exposed, marked with `*` (object/struct/dict in other languages)"
+-- "a cell with all its slots exposed, marked with `*` (object/struct/dict in other languages)"
-transparent: *{
+mutable: *{
     foo: 42
     bar: true
 }

--- "mutating exposed slots from outside the transparent cell" -- "setters receptors return the cell itself, enabling chaining of messages" transparent (foo: 10) (bar: false)
+-- "mutating exposed slots from outside the mutable cell" -- "setters return the cell itself, enabling chaining of messages" mutable (foo: 10) (bar: false)

--- "alternative syntax using the pipe operator" transparent foo: 10 << bar: false
+-- "alternative syntax using the pipe operator" mutable foo: 10 << bar: false

--- "alternative syntax using indentation (fluent interface)" transparent
+-- "alternative syntax using indentation (fluent interface)" mutable
     foo: 10
     bar: false

--- "mutating a slot by referencing its name with a local slot's value"
+-- "mutating a slot by referencing its name using a local slot's value"
 key: 'foo'
 mutable (key): 42

+-- "a cell with an individually exposed slot"
+exposed: {
+    foo: 42
+    *bar: true
+}

+exposed bar: false

--- "all cells have closure"
+-- "method demonstrating closure"
 adder: | (x) | => {
     return | (y) | => {
         return x + y